-Frequency Ratio (Available if supported by the CPU.)
+Frequency Ratio (Available when supported by the CPU.)

 The feature allows the user to set the internal frequency multiplier for the CPU.
-The default setting is Default.
+The options are: Default, x6, x7, x8, and x9.

-Core-Multi-Processing (Available if supported by the CPU.)
+Core-Multi-Processing (Available when supported by the CPU.)